vorble/platform/REFERENCE.md

 ### Hooks

 Hooks should be located in a `hook` directory/sub-directory.
-Additional hooks can be added to the setup process with the `PATH_HOOK` option.
+Hooks are included automatically when a loadout or feature from your custom loadout is used.

 ```sh
 #!/bin/sh